RaiderII/poke-app/README.md

 #  Poke App

+### Note: due to Google Cloud trial ending the database no longer works and neither does the live demo :worried:

 A Pokedex like app that lets you capture pokemon and save them in your account.
 The app currently has a custom authentication system for login, logout, reset password and password recovery via mail.

 ![](https://media2.giphy.com/media/NH5Ndmur3Yw7UdS0Vc/giphy.gif)